feizc/Dimba/README.md

 ---

 This repo contains PyTorch model definitions, pre-trained weights and inference/sampling code for our paper Transformer-Mamba Diffusion Models.
-You can find more visualizations on our [project page](https://dimba.github.io/).
+You can find more visualizations on our project page.

+<b> TL; DR: Dimba is a new text-to-image diffusion model that employs a hybrid architecture combining Transformer and Mamba elements, thus capitalizing on the advantages of both architectural paradigms.

 ## 1. Environments